9. Food

 Decentering meat

 What people who go vegan often realise is that it wasn't the taste of meat that added much to food, it was their practical use as an ingredient in a meal, especially their texture, fat content and protein.
 I find texture particularly important; a burger without a dense patty is a little too easy to chew through.
-Humanity has spent centuries coming up with different recipes, like the burger, and vegans see no need to ignore this culinary history when we can continue mining it for pleasure.
+A large part of making the perfect veggie patty or sausage is getting a firm texture.
+Humanity has spent centuries coming up with different cuisines and recipes, and vegans see no need to discard this culinary history when we can continue adapting it and mining it for sensual pleasure.
 Everything an animal product brings to a meal can be replaced with other things that have similar properties.
-If we swap a few ingredients and then add the same spices and flavours and cook it in a similar way, we end up with something that ticks the same pleasure boxes for us.
-How well do plant-based alternatives mimic animal products?
-Some of the commercial products can be almost uncomfortably similar, but most of the time, when cooking at home, they are not exactly the same, but pleasurable in a related but different way.
-If you've ever met people who argued passionately about which of two similar products is better, say Coke or Pepsi, Android or Apple, Vegemite or Marmite, you realise some of our preferences are pretty arbitrary and often inconsequential.
-After you've had a sufficient break from animal products, your tastes and expectations will adjust; personally, I don't compare things anymore because it's been decades since I ate animal products.
-You couldn't look into a busy vegan restaurant and know it was any different to any other restaurant, as the carnists who accidentally walk into them sometimes find out.
-You will see people ordering and enjoying food, talking happily with friends, full of the same joy of food and life.
+If we swap a few ingredients and then add the same spices and flavours and cook it in a similar way, we end up with something that ticks most of the same boxes for our palate.

 Beyond meat